Dopamine Transporter SPECT Image Classification for Neurodegenerative Parkinsonism via Diffusion Maps and Machine Learning Classifiers: Methodology

 \subsection{Nystr$\ddot{o}$m's Out-Of-Sample Extension}

-Manifold learning methods usually require recalculate the kernel matrix with new added samples, and the above steps are repeated for the entire dataset.
+Manifold learning methods usually require recalculation of the the kernel matrix with new added samples, and the above steps are repeated for the entire dataset.
 It becomes more difficult when new sample points are added sequentially.
-Nystr$\ddot{o}$m's out-of-sample extension \cite{Bengio04out-of-sampleextensions} allows the original sample to be extended by adding new samples and embedding them into the existing low-dimensional space to form the manifold geometry of the new sample points. \textbf{Fig. \ref{fig:OFS}} demonstrates the procedure of using out-of-sample expansion, especially when it comes to do cross-validation analysis.
-The benefits of Nystrom's out-of-sample procedure extending the new samples are illustrated as follows: (1) The compliance of machine learning is divided into training set and test set standard verification steps; (2) When new samples are added, it is not necessary to repeatedly calculate diffusion distance of whole Markov Matrix also solves the problem of computation time; (3) Maintain the training set geometric structure from the original samples.
+Nystr$\ddot{o}$m's out-of-sample extension \cite{Bengio04out-of-sampleextensions} allows the original sample to be extended by adding new samples and embedding them into the existing low-dimensional space to form the manifold geometry of the new sample points.
+The benefits of Nystrom's out-of-sample procedure extending the new samples are illustrated as follows: (1) The compliance of machine learning is divided into training set and testing set standard verification steps; (2) When new samples are added, it is not necessary to repeatedly calculate diffusion distance of whole Markov matrix which also solves the problem of computation time; (3) Maintain the training set geometric structure from the original samples.

 We can extend new sample point $X_{new} \in \mathbb{R}^{N \times N}$ from the validation set, and then recalculate the Euclidean distance and Kernel matrix, the new element of Kernel matrix has an augmented vector $\mathcal{K}_{new}^T=(\mathcal{K}_{new,1},\dots,\mathcal{K}_{new,n})$ with